bao-project/bao-docs/source/development/misra.rst

 Deviation annotations
 *********************

 Deviation annotations are placed in comments preceding the code incurring the violation.
 Their main role is to identify the code locations related to a given deviation record or permit, as well as suppress violation diagnostics issued by the checker tools.
-A deviation annotation follows a single-line pre-defined format that contains the identifier of MISRA rule that is being broken as well the deviation record/permit identifier.
+A deviation annotation follows a single-line pre-defined format that contains the identifier of :term:`MISRA` rule that is being broken as well the deviation record/permit identifier.
 It follows the base format :code:`HEADER:GUIDELINE:RECORD/PERMIT`.
 In its simplest format, it will flag a deviation in the next line.
 For example, :code:`MISRADEV:R2.5:MDR2` signals a violation of rule 2.5 in the following line, backed by deviation record MDR2.
 However, to allow more flexible ranges of code, there are three classes of deviation annotations, depending on the used header:

     * **single-line**: as described before, its the header is simply :code:`MISRADEV`.
 It should be placed in a line by itself to flag a